-To the extent penalties and interest would be assessed on any underpayment of income tax, such accrued amounts have been classified as a component of income tax provision (benefit) in the financial statements consistent with the Company's policy.
+To the extent penalties and interest would be assessed on any underpayment of income tax, such accrued amounts would be classified as a component of income tax provision (benefit) in the financial statements consistent with the Company's policy.

 The Company is subject to taxation in the United States, various states and foreign jurisdictions.
 The Company has significant operations in the United States and Canada and to a lesser extent in various other international jurisdictions.
-Tax years that remain subject to examination by major tax jurisdictions vary by legal entity, but are generally open in the U.S. for the tax years ending after 2012 and outside the U.S. for the tax years ending after 2010.
+Tax years that remain subject to examination by major tax jurisdictions vary by legal entity, but are generally open in the U.S. for the tax years ending after 2013 and outside the U.S. for the tax years ending after 2011.
 The Company is indemnified for any income tax exposures related to the periods prior to the Separation under the Tax Matters Agreement with NOV.

-8. Loss Per Share ("EPS")
+9. Earnings Per Share ("EPS")

-For the three months ended March 31, 2017 and 2016, 7,762,312 and 6,951,056, respectively, of potentially dilutive shares were excluded from the computation of diluted loss per share due to the Company recognizing a net loss for the period.
+For the three months ended March 31, 2018, approximately 6 million of potentially dilutive shares were excluded from the computation of diluted earnings per share due to their antidilutive effect.
+For the three months ended March 31, 2017, approximately 8 million of potentially dilutive shares were excluded from the computation of diluted loss per share due to the Company recognizing a net loss for the period.

-Basic and diluted loss per share follows (in millions, except share data):
+Basic and diluted income (loss) per share follows (in millions, except share data):

 Three Months Ended March 31,

-20 017 2016

-Numerator for basic and diluted net loss per share attributable to the

-Company's stockholders:
+2018 2017

+Numerator:

-Net loss attributable to the Company's stockholders \$ (23) \$ (63)
+Net income (loss) attributable to the Company's stockholders \$ 2 \$ (23)

-Denominator for basic loss per share attributable to the Company's

-stockholders:
+Denominator:

-Weighted average common shares outstanding 107 ,550,846 107,272,937
+Weighted average basic common shares outstanding 108,074,718 107,550,846

-Effect of dilutive securities:
+Effect of dilutive securities 98,041 -

-Dilutive effect of stock-based compensation

-Denominator for diluted loss per share attributable to the Company's

-stockholders 107 ,550,846 107,272,937
+Weighted average diluted common shares outstanding 108,172,759 107,550,846

-Loss per share attributable to the Company's stockholders:
+Earnings (loss) per share attributable to the Company's stockholders:

-Basic \$ (0.21) \$ (0.59)
+Basic \$ 0.02 \$ (0.21)

-Diluted \$ (0.21) \$ (0.59)
+Diluted \$ 0.02 \$ (0.21)

-Differed Ψ (0.21) ψ (0.57)

-ASC Topic 260, "Earnings Per Share" requires companies with unvested participating securities to utilize a two-class method for the computation of net income attributable to the Company per share.
+ASC Topic 260, "Earnings Per Share," requires companies with unvested participating securities to utilize a two-class method for the computation of net income attributable to the Company per share.
 The two-class method requires a portion of net income attributable to the Company to be allocated to participating securities, which are unvested awards of share-based payments with non-forfeitable rights to receive dividends or dividend equivalents, if declared.
 Net losses are not allocated to nonvested shares in periods that the Company determines that those shares are not obligated to participate in losses.
+For the periods that the Company recognized net income, net income attributable to the Company allocated to these participating securities was excluded from net income attributable to the Company's stockholders in the numerator of the earnings per share computation.

-9. Stock-based Compensation and Outstanding Awards
+10. Stock-based Compensation and Outstanding Awards